Census of Quirinius: Attempted defences

 In a 2011 JETS article, John H. Rhoads argues that Josephus's accounts of religious revolts by Judas of Galilee, one shortly after Herod's death and another in 6 CE, were both accidental duplications of an earlier revolt by "Judas son of the Sepphorean", whose execution Herod ordered.
 In the earliest account, the high priest is deposed and replaced by a Joazar, who is deposed once or twice in each of the other two stories.

 Additionally, some writers state that in ancient literature, strict chronology is secondary to narrative coherence, and thus events could be excusably reordered.
-Historian David Armitage claims Luke 3 as an example because it gives an overview of John the Baptist's ministry up to his imprisonment before discussing his baptism of Jesus.
-Armitage argues that Luke refers to the Census of Quirinius as a similar anachronistic digression, flashing years forward from the nativity before returning to it, (Note: Armitage proposes that the gospel could logically be rendered:
+David J. Armitage claims Luke 3 as an example because it gives an overview of John the Baptist's ministry up to his imprisonment before discussing his baptism of Jesus.
+Armitage argues that Luke refers to the Census of Quirinius as a similar anachronistic digression, briefly flashing years forward from the Nativity before returning to it, (Note: Armitage proposes that the gospel could logically be rendered:

 The child grew and was strengthened in spirit, and he was in the wilderness until the day of his public appearance to Israel.
 As it happens, it was during that time that a decree went out from Caesar Augustus to register all the Roman world (this was the first registration, when Quirinius was governor of Syria), and everyone went – each into their own town – to be registered.
 Joseph also went up: out of Galilee, away from the town of Nazareth, into Judea, to David's town (which is called Bethlehem) because he was from the house and family of David; he went to be registered with Mary (she who was his betrothed when she was pregnant).

 Now, it transpired that the days were completed for her to give birth when they were in that place, and she gave birth to her firstborn son ...